offbyone/ideas/content/old/asides/im-not-dead.md

 slug: im-not-dead
 status: draft

-Yeah, it\'s the periodic, final exams + projects swamped \"I\'m not dead\" post.
+Yeah, it's the periodic, final exams + projects swamped "I'm not dead" post.

-So, I\'m not dead.
-I\'ve got some neat things I want to talk about, but will do so later.
+So, I'm not dead.
+I've got some neat things I want to talk about, but will do so later.